Sidray-Infinity/Centralized_P2P/README.md

 <img src="images/3.jpg" alt="logo" width=260
             height=220></p>

 * The client can request for a file from the server using the command `-s download`, specifying the name of the file.
-The server then sends the block location sof the file the requesting server.
+The server then sends the block locations of the file to the requesting client.
  <p align=center>
 <img src="images/4.jpg" alt="logo" width=260
             height=220></p>